powergun/hsCrypto/blockchain/README.md

 (why using MerkleF)

 > The main reason is to get those Functor, Traversable, and Foldable instances, because we can use them to work with our Merkle tree without having to write any code.

+(on hashing the blockchain data structure)

+> Crypto.Hash has plenty of ways to hash something, and we’ve chosen type HaskoinHash = Digest SHA1 earlier.
+But in order to use it, we need some actual bytes to hash.
+That means we need a way to serialize and deserialize a Blockchain.
+A common library to do that is binary, which provides a Binary typeclass that we’ll implement for our types.

+MY NOTES: see hsAlgorithms/hashings for a simple example using a binary tree